-Sources of mycoplasma contamination in the laboratory are very challenging to control.
-Some mycoplasma species are found on human skin and can be introduced to cultures through poor aseptic technique.
-Additionally, mycoplasma may be introduced via contaminated supplements, such as fetal bovine serum, or most commonly by transmission from other contaminated cell cultures.
-Once mycoplasma is present in cell cultures, it can quickly spread and contaminate other areas of the lab by aerosols and particulates generated during culture handling.
-Strict adherence to good laboratory practices, such as good aseptic techniques is key, and routine testing of cultures for mycoplasma is highly recommended for successful control of mycoplasma contamination in manufacturing areas.
+The sources of Mycoplasma contamination in the laboratory and in manufacturing are very challenging to control.
+Some species are found on human skin and can be introduced to cultures through poor aseptic practices.
+Additionally, mycoplasmas may be introduced via contaminated supplements, such as fetal bovine serum or, most commonly, by transmission from other contaminated cell cultures.
+Once a cell culture contains mycoplasmas, these microbes can quickly spread and contaminate other areas of the lab by aerosols and particulates generated during culture handling.
+Strict adherence to good aseptic laboratory practices is key, and routine testing of cultures is highly recommended for successful control of mycoplasma contamination in manufacturing areas.

 Biopharmaceutical facilities that use eukaryotic cells for the production of vaccines have to test their cell banks and virus seed lots as well as bulk vaccines for contamination with Mycoplasma.
 Species from this bacterial genus infect eukaryotic cells, disrupting their growth and metabolism.
 When mycoplasmas interfere with vaccine production, this may affect protein quality and yields, and more importantly cause side effects in patients who are administered the final vaccine product.

 Bioreactor contamination with mycoplasmas can lead to significant loss of time, materials and revenue unless identified early in the manufacturing process.
 Without rigorous testing routines, Mycoplasma contamination of biopharmaceutical production batches is extremely difficult to discover because the presence of mycoplasmas does not generally lead to pH changes or visual turbidity in the culture media.
 The compendial Mycoplasma test method involves both culture and indicator cell tests for detection.
 If only two media are used for analysis, it is recommended to use FREY and FRIIS media in combination.